patchlevel/event-sourcing-bundle/docs/pages/event_bus.md

                 default_middleware: allow_no_handlers
 ```

+!!! warning

-> :warning: You should deactivate the autoconfigure feature for the handlers,
+    You should deactivate the autoconfigure feature for the handlers,
-> otherwise they will be registered in both handlers.
+    otherwise they will be registered in both handlers.